ya61sen/MB-SupCon/README.md

 `mbsimclr.py`: the python script for building a MB-simCLR model.

-## Packages versions
+## System information and packages versions

+- System information:

-Some system information - System: `Linux`; Release: `3.10.0-957.el7.x86_64`.
+System: `Linux`; Release: `3.10.0-957.el7.x86_64`;

-GPU: `Tesla V100-SXM2-32GB`.
+GPU: `Tesla V100-SXM2-32GB`;

+- Version of Python and some important packages used in this repository:

 Python version: `3.8.5`.

-Some important packages used in this repository:

 `pytorch`: `1.7.1` (Build: `py3.8_cuda11.0.221_cudnn8.0.5_0`);